karelvrabeckv/mri-viewer/README.rst

 A web application for analyzing and visualizing VTI files.

-Created for `the Institute for Clinical and Experimental Medicine <https://www.ikem.cz/en/>`_ in Prague, Czech Republic.
+Created for `the Institute for Clinical and Experimental Medicine <https://www.ikem.cz/en/>`_ in Prague, Czechia.

 Powered by *Trame*, *VTK*, and *Vuetify*.